-- 43. (1) If a registered person, excluding a registered person in respect of a category of registration contemplated in section 29(f), dies, becomes insolvent, is placed under judicial management or is declared incapable of handling his or her own affairs- - (a) the relevant administrator of the deceased or insolvent estate, judicial manager or curator shall, subject to the law regarding deceased estates, 30 insolvency, judicial management or mental health, as from the date of his or her appointment as such, for all purposes become the registered person; - (b) the relevant administrator of the deceased or insolvent estate, judicial manager or curator may, for the purposes of the administration or management of the estate concerned, conduct the business to which the registration 35 relates - (2) The chairperson of the relevant authority may, on application by any person and if satisfied that every person who has a financial interest in the business contemplated in subsection (1) has been given reasonable notice of the application, appoint any person who is not disqualified or otherwise incompetent in terms of this Act to hold the relevant 40 registration, to conduct that business until the appointment of the administrator, manager or curator so contemplated, and a person so appointed shall, subject to the law regarding deceased estates, insolvency. judicial management or mental health, for the period of his or her appointment for all purposes be deemed to be the registered person. - (3) If the only member of a company or close corporation which is a registered person 45 dies, becomes insolvent, is placed under judicial management or is declared incapable of handling his or her own affairs, subsections (1) and (2) shall apply, with the necessary changes, despite any other law, to that company or corporation.
+- (2) The chairperson of the relevant authority may, on application by any person and if satisfied that every person who has a financial interest in the business contemplated in subsection (I) has been given reasonable notice of the application, appoint any person who is not disqualified or otherwise incompetent in terms of this Act to hold the relevant registration. to conduct that business until the appointment of the administrator, manager or curator so contemplated, and a person so appointed shall, subject to the law regarding deceased estates, insolvency, judicial management or mental health, for the period of his or her appointment for all purposes he deemed to be the registered person. - (3) If the only member of a company or close corporation which is a registered person dies, becomes insolvent, is placed under judicial management or is declared by a court to be incapable of handling his or her own affairs, subsections (1) and (2) shall apply, with the necessary changes, despite any other law, to that company or corporation.

-Replacement of registration certificate
+Replacement certificate of registration